-- g) Businesses Engaged in Gambling (13 CFR 120.110 (g)) - (1) Small businesses that obtain more than one-third of their annual gross income for the prior year, including rental income, from legal gambling activities are not eligible. - (2) Small businesses are eligible if they obtain one-third or less of their annual gross income, including rental income, from: - (a) Commissions from official State lottery ticket sales under a State license; or - (b) Gambling activities licensed and supervised by state authority in those states where the activities are legal. - h) Businesses Engaged in any Illegal Activity (13 CFR 120.110 (h))

-SBA must not approve loans to borrowers that are engaged in illegal activity or who make, sell, service, or distribute products or services used in connection with illegal activity, unless such use can be shown to be completely outside of the borrower's intended market.

-i) Businesses Which Restrict Patronage (13 CFR 120.110 (i))

-Businesses that restrict patronage for any reason other than capacity are not eligible.
-For example, a men's only or women's only health club is not eligible.

-- j) Government-Owned Entities, Excluding Native American Tribes (13 CFR 120.110(j)) - (1) Municipalities and other political subdivisions are not eligible. - (2) Special Requirements Applicable to Native American Businesses - (3) A Native American tribe is a Governmental entity and is not eligible.
+- g) Businesses Engaged in Gambling (13 CFR 120.110 (g)) - (1) Small businesses that obtain more than one-third of their annual gross income for the prior year, including rental income, from legal gambling activities are not eligible. - (2) Small businesses are eligible if they obtain one-third or less of their annual gross income, including rental income, from: - (a) Commissions from official State lottery ticket sales under a State license; or - (b) Gambling activities licensed and supervised by state authority in those states where the activities are legal. - (3) If the purpose of the business is gambling, such as a pari-mutuel betting racetrack or a gambling casino, it is not eligible, regardless of the percentage of gross income derived from gambling. - h) Businesses Engaged in any Illegal Activity (13 CFR 120.110 (h)) - SBA must not approve loans to borrowers that are engaged in illegal activity or who make, sell, service, or distribute products or services used in connection with illegal activity, unless such use can be shown to be completely outside of the borrower's intended market. - i) Businesses Which Restrict Patronage (13 CFR 120.110 (i)) - Businesses that restrict patronage for any reason other than capacity are not eligible.
+For example, a men's only or women's only health club is not eligible. - j) Government-Owned Entities, Excluding Native American Tribes (13 CFR 120.110(j)) - (1) Municipalities and other political subdivisions are not eligible. - (2) Special Requirements Applicable to Native American Businesses - (3) A Native American tribe is a Governmental entity and is not eligible.
 A small business owned in whole or in part by a Native American tribe is eligible if: - (a) It establishes that it is a separate legal entity from the tribe and submits the documents authorizing its existence; and - (b) The tribe waives sovereign immunity with respect to the collateral for the loan and collection of the loan from the borrower, OR agrees to a "sue and be sued" clause specifically naming U.S. Federal courts as "courts of competent jurisdiction."